emmanuelsapin/AcrossChromosomesPhasing/README.md

 # Haplotype Phasing Engine

 A professional haplotype phasing engine for genetic data analysis using relative-based inference algorithms.
+A video-based visualization illustrating a single execution of the algorithm is available, along with the source code used to generate the video.
 This project provides a comprehensive object-oriented framework for processing genomic data and identifying haplotype phases.

 ## Features